sandyavila/Virtual-Reality-/README.md

 ###### Technology Acceptance Model (TAM; Davis, 1989)
 The Technology Acceptance Model (TAM) is used to help researchers assess likelihood of use for a piece of technology.
 The questionnaire consists of 2 parts with 6 items to measure usefulness and 6 items to measure ease of use.
 Participants are asked to provide their level of agreement on a 7-point Likert scale.
 Davis also demonstrated high reliability levels with perceived usefulness ranging from 0.92-0.98 and ease of use ranging from 0.90-0.94.

+###### Virtual Reality Sickness Questionnaire (VRSQ; Kim et al., 2018)
+Gauges what extent participants experience motion sickness.
+The questionnaire consists of 9 items evaluating oculomotor and disorientation  feeling using the technology.

 #### Experimental Design
 The experiment is a mixed design with a two-level between subjects factor (VR or Traditional instruction) and a two level within-subjects factor of complexity (All participants will go through both low and high complex algebraic equations).